flammable/NoMAD_group_condition/README.md

 ### How do I use it?

-It's easiest if you have [The Luggage](https://github.com/unixorn/luggage) installed.
-If you do, make sure you have my [luggage.local file](https://github.com/flammable/luggage_local) in place (or the relevant portions copied to your luggage.local file).
+You can build the pkg using [munkipkg](https://github.com/munki/munki-pkg).
 You'll also need to be using [Munki](https://github.com/munki/munki) and [NoMAD](https://nomad.menu).

-If you have all of that in place, just `cd` into the directory and run `make dmg`, `make pkg`, or `make munkiimport`.

 See the script for instructions on how to deploy a package based on your users' AD groups.

 ### Requirements

-I've tested this on macOS 10.12 and 10.13, though it should work on any OS that both Munki and NoMAD support.
+I've deployed this on macOS 10.12, 10.13, and 10.14.
+It should work on any OS that both Munki and NoMAD support.